Anita O'Day and Billy May Swing Rodgers and Hart

-Anita O'Day and Billy May Swing Rodgers and Hart is a 1960 studio album by Anita O'Day, arranged by Billy May.
+Anita O'Day and Billy May Swing Rodgers and Hart is a 1960 studio album by American jazz singer Anita O'Day, arranged by Billy May.
 O'Day and May had previously recorded an album dedicated to a single composer, Cole Porter, in 1959.

 Reception

 In a review for AllMusic, John Bush wrote: "Broadway fans could understandably fear that O'Day and May would pulverize the waltzing balladry of Rodgers as well as Hart's intricate wordplay.
 They should have realized that, like the breakneck yet technically perfect performances of bop originators Charlie Parker and Dizzy Gillespie, O'Day would miss no subtleties -- and would probably add some of her own -- while she graced these energized versions of American pop classics."

 The authors of The Penguin Guide to Jazz Recordings remarked that the album "starts on a wild high... and just goes on from there."
 They commented: "O'Day is a natch for Hart's clever lyrics and multiple rhymes and there isn't a poor track on it."